billkarsh/SpikeGLX/Markdown/Metadata_30.md

 imDatBsc_sn=175
 ```

-This is the PXI BSC serial number or OneBox ID number.
+This is the PXI BSC serial number or OneBox physical ID number.

 ```
 imDatFx_hw=1.7